secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 1. Click into the `edit` mode to review content in each journey or pathway
 1. Content is organized in a pathway or journey
 1. Name is clear and identifies what the learner will achieve upon completion
-1. Description of the pathway or journey clearly defines content
+1. Description of the pathway or journey clearly defines the content
 1. Images are branded based on correct image guidelines
 1. Learning level is set
 1. Badge status is set and uploaded